Neither money pays, nor name pays, nor fame, nor learning; it is CHARACTER that cleave through adamantine walls of difference.

 Never say any man is hopeless, because he only represents a character, a bundle of habits, which can be checked by new and better ones.
 Character is repeated habits, and repeated habits alone can reform character.

-The first duty of a university is to teach wisdom, not trade; character, not technicalities.
+The first duty of the university is to teach wisdom, not a trade; character, not technicalities.
+We want a lot of engineers in the modern world, but we do not want a world of engineers.

 Popular Authors